 I used to spend my winters working in Florida (less glamorous than it sounds, believe me) and I’m willing to try almost anything once (unless it involves jumping out of anything or close encounters with carnivorous animals).
 On a weekend getaway to Key West, my then-boyfriend (now husband) suggested going snorkeling, and despite my initial anxiety about ocean creatures, we had a blast at Looe Key.

 The Looe Key Reef Resort and Dive Center is reasonably priced and came highly recommended by our resident Key West expert/friend who lives in the Keys.
 For $39 per person, you get a half day of snorkeling plus all the equipment that comes with.
-If you’re stupid and forget sunscreen (totally NOT Billy and me, they also sell biodegradable, reef-friendly sunscreen for only a few bucks (I was 100% convinced I would shell out $20 for an 8-ounce container.
+If forget sunscreen, they also sell biodegradable, reef-friendly sunscreen for only a few bucks (I was 100% convinced I would shell out $20 for an 8-ounce container.
 Not so!).

 The dive center is actually located on Ramrod Key, about a 35-minute drive from Key West proper.
 We were staying on Summerland Key, so it was a bit shorter from there.
 It’s super easy to find and is literally right off the highway, so you can’t miss it.